 Balancing Carbohydrates and Sugar:

 Carbohydrates directly affect blood sugar levels as they break down into glucose during digestion.
-To keep their blood sugar levels consistent, diabetics must be aware of both their intake of sugar and carbohydrates.
-Selecting complex carbs and pairing them with lean proteins and healthy fats for better glycemic control is crucial.
+To keep their blood sugar levels consistent, diabetics must be aware of both their sugar and carbohydrate intake.
+Selecting complex carbs and pairing them with lean proteins and healthy fats is crucial for better glycemic control.

 The Role of Exercise in Sugar Management:

-Diabetes management involves physical activity significantly.
-Exercise enhances the body’s ability to utilize glucose, leading to improved blood sugar regulation.
-Regular physical activity also promotes weight management, crucial for controlling and preventing Type 2 diabetes.
+Diabetes management involves physical activity.
+Exercise enhances the body’s ability to utilize glucose, improving blood sugar regulation.
+Regular physical activity also promotes weight management, which is crucial for controlling and preventing Type 2 diabetes.

 Following are a few exercises: